NiklasGollenstede/unload-tabs/README.md

 ## Development builds -- ![](https://ci.appveyor.com/api/projects/status/github/NiklasGollenstede/unload-tabs?svg=true)

 Development builds are automatically created on every commit with [appveyor](https://ci.appveyor.com/project/NiklasGollenstede/unload-tabs/history) and [released](https://github.com/NiklasGollenstede/epub-creator/releases) on GitHub.\
-These builds use a different id (`-dev` suffix), so they are installed as additional extension and do not replace the release version.
+These builds use a different id (`-dev` suffix), so they are installed as an additional extension and do not replace the release version.
 This means that:
  * you probably want to disable the release version while the development version is active
  * any options set are managed individually (so pre-release versions can't mess with your settings)
  * they never update to release versions, but